MendAndFlow.org - Hang loose. Heal deep. 100% Chiropractic Austin Rosedale Book Your $49 First Experience

 Posture awareness, movement, mobility, and strength training can help reduce strain and support long-term neck and upper back health.

 This information is educational and not a substitute for professional evaluation.
-A thorough assessment can help identify your specific posture and movement needs.
+Posture is one factor among many, and a thorough assessment can help identify your specific posture, mobility, and movement needs.

 Common causes